Talhakadat/SimpleDistributedTraining/README.md

 Distributed training has been implemented in this repository, but I haven't personally evaluated how it performs due to poor GPU conditions.
 I will improve this repository as I learn more about DDP.
+Structure of the model is not focused in this code.
+Main focus is on distributed learning.